Stochastic Dimension Implicit Functional Projections for Global Integral Conservation in High-Dimensional PINNs

+We evaluate all methods on one-, two-, and three-dimensional problems under two spatial sampling regimes: fixed uniform Eulerian grids (where traditional discrete projections are theoretically well-defined) and random collocation (which exposes grid-dependent artifacts).

-\cref{fig:ct_failure_1d} reports the absolute momentum and energy conservation errors $|C_{\mathrm{pred}}(t)-C_{\mathrm{true}}(t)|$ versus time for 1D equations.
-In both fixed-grid and random collocation regimes, SDIFP maintains errors at the $10^{-6}$--$10^{-7}$ level, whereas all baselines drift by orders of magnitude; random collocation further amplifies violations for the comparison methods while SDIFP remains stable. \cref{fig:ct_failure_2d} extends the same diagnostics to two spatial dimensions: under a fixed uniform grid, SDIFP yields flat error curves at the resolution floor ($\sim 10^{-6}$), whereas PINN-Proj and PINN-SC plateau near $10^{-3}$ and PINN-KTT near $10^{-1}$.
-With random collocation, the baselines fluctuate between $10^{-2}$ and $10^{-1}$, whereas SDIFP stays in the $10^{-5}$--$10^{-4}$ band---several orders of magnitude tighter. \cref{fig:ct_failure_3d} confirms the same pattern in three dimensions: on a fixed uniform grid, SDIFP produces nearly flat momentum and energy error curves at $10^{-7}$ and $10^{-8}$, respectively, while PINN-Proj, PINN-SC, and PINN-KTT sit in the $10^{-4}$--$10^{-2}$ band; under random spatial sampling, the baselines oscillate and intermittently approach $10^{-1}$, whereas SDIFP remains near $10^{-6}$--$10^{-5}$.
-Overall, SDIFP preserves invariants most accurately across all spatial dimensions and sampling regimes, and this advantage is particularly pronounced under unstructured sampling.
+Figure~\ref{fig:ct_curves_fix} reports the time evolution of the conserved quantities for 1D equations under fixed uniform spatial nodes: both SDIFP and PINN-proj track the ground-truth integrals with high precision, with curves nearly indistinguishable from the analytical solution for the advection and wave equations.
+Figure~\ref{fig:ct_curves_mc} shows that under random collocation, SDIFP tracks both invariants and matches the reference trajectories, whereas all baselines incur large bias or spurious oscillations.
+Figure~\ref{fig:ct_failure_1d} reports $|C_{\mathrm{pred}}(t)-C_{\mathrm{ref}}(t)|$ versus time for 1D equations.
+In both fixed-grid and random collocation regimes, SDIFP maintains errors at the $10^{-6}$--$10^{-7}$ level, whereas all baselines drift by orders of magnitude.
+Figure~\ref{fig:ct_failure_2d} extends the same diagnostics to two spatial dimensions: SDIFP yields flat error curves at the resolution floor, whereas PINN-proj and PINN-SC sit at $10^{-3}$--$10^{-1}$.
+Figure~\ref{fig:ct_failure_3d} confirms the same pattern in three dimensions: on a fixed uniform grid, SDIFP produces nearly flat momentum and energy error curves at $10^{-7}$ and $10^{-8}$, respectively, while the baselines sit in the $10^{-4}$--$10^{-2}$ band.

-\cref{tab:conservation_all} provides a systematic comparison of conservation errors across all equations, spatial dimensions, and integration schemes.
+Table~\ref{tab:conservation_all} provides a systematic comparison of conservation errors across all equations, spatial dimensions, and integration schemes.
 Across all configurations, SDIFP consistently achieves substantially lower momentum and energy errors than the baseline methods, with improvements ranging from three to seven orders of magnitude.
-While the errors increase with spatial dimensionality for all methods due to the curse of dimensionality, SDIFP maintains the lowest errors across all regimes.
-A critical distinction is observed under random collocation: baseline methods degrade substantially when spatial points are randomly sampled, whereas SDIFP maintains performance comparable to the fixed-grid regime.
-This robustness under unstructured sampling suggests that SDIFP's conservation properties are inherent to the formulation rather than contingent on grid structure, reflecting the fundamental advantage of integrating soft constraints directly into the optimization objective.